 When a restaurant or other establishment sells alcohol to an intoxicated customer, that business may be liable if the customer injures another person.
 This is known as dram shop law.
 Often times, the drunk driver is not the only one responsible for the accident.
 In fact, not only can a drunk driver be held liable for injuries caused in an alcohol-related car accident, but so can a bar, nightclub, or restaurant that served alcoholic beverages to an intoxicated individual who caused the car accident.

 Unfortunately, establishments often put profits before the safety of others.
 When bar owners or employees knowingly serve alcohol to a customer who is visibly intoxicated, they are putting innocent lives at risk if the drunk patron gets behind the wheel.
-Marciano & MacAvoy, P.C. is here to expose this wrongdoing.
+Marciano & MacAvoy, P.C. is familiar with the Pennsylvania dram shop act and is here to expose this wrongdoing.
 Our Philadelphia dram shop attorneys represent victims of drunk driving accidents across Pennsylvania, seeking to hold at-fault establishments responsible.

-Under dram shop law, an injured person or the family of a person killed by a drunk driver can file a lawsuit against an establishment responsible for the injuries and losses sustained in a car accident.
-It may be another driver, a passenger in another car, the family of a person killed by a drunk driver, and even the passenger of the drunk driver’s car who can sue the bar or restaurant.
+Under Pennsylvania dram shop law, an injured person or the family of a person killed by an intoxicated person can file a lawsuit against an establishment for overserving alcohol to a clearly intoxicated person.
+Another driver, passengers of either the victim’s or drunk driver’s car, the family of a person killed by a drunk driver, and even the drunk driver themself has standing to sue purveyors of alcohol under dram shop laws.

 Although the majority of dram shop cases involve drunk driving, dram shop liability may also apply in cases involving assaults, bar fights, and other crimes.
 For example, if an intoxicated customer inside a restaurant or bar assaults another patron, that victim can file a personal injury action against the owner of the bar to recover for the injuries caused by the customer.
 In some cases, the intoxicated patron may have had a history of altercations in a particular bar.
 If a patron was over-served, left that establishment, and went on to commit a violent crime such as an assault, that bar/establishment may be held financially responsible.